September 30, 2013 10:21 AM EST

-'Fifty Shades of Grey' Movie: Charlie Hunnam to Quit Christian Grey Role After Petition Boosts to 85,000 Signatures?
+'Fifty Shades of Grey's' Charlie Hunnam to Drop Out from Christian Grey Role: Real or Rumour?
 [PHOTOS]